 You could tell us about the difference that will make by saying:

-"Older people will have reduced social isolation as a result of attending a weekly lunch club."
+"Older people will not be lonely as a result of attending a weekly lunch club."

 Make sure your outcomes are realistic and not too ambitious.